 I suggest you use the same resource group for the Published Applications and the Rule Assignment in FSLogix.
 This makes administration easy and you can implement a clean process.

 As long as you have programs that are easy to scan with the RuleEditor everything is easy.
 Things are getting harder when you have to take care of FTAs or you want to install different versions of the same applications side-by-side.
 If you are a geek and are aware of that then you shouldn´t have any problems.
 If you don´t have deeper operating system knowledge you might get stuck here and there.
 And don´t hide important operating system files.
 Be aware of the fact that rules are created for everyone as long as you don’t change this with an assignment.
 You might create a system that is not working anymore.

 The overall experience is great and most problems you might have are very simple to solve.
 Look at me, I could solve some access and redirection scenarios on my own ;-).

-I love to hear from your experiences with FSLogix and if you achieved a major hack with it I would be glad if you would share it.
-If someone knows what “enable-shnot” does, let me know.
+I love to hear about your experiences with FSLogix and if you achieved a major hack with it I would be glad if you would share it.
+If someone knows what “enable-shot” does, let me know.
 I couldn’t find anything in the documentation.
 Thanks!